-- (f) (1) The amendments made by Section 151 of the Protecting Americans from Tax Hikes Act of 2015 (Public Law 114-113) to Section 108 of the Internal Revenue Code shall apply. - (2) Notwithstanding any other law, no penalties or interest shall be due with respect to the discharge of qualified principal residence indebtedness during the 2015 taxable year, regardless of whether the taxpayer reports the discharge on his or her income tax return for the 2015 taxable year. - SEC.
-2. The amendments made by this act that conform to the amendments made by Section 102 of the Tax Increase Prevention Act of 2014 (Public Law 113-295) to Section 108 of the Internal Revenue Code, apply to qualified principal residence indebtedness that is discharged on and after January 1, 2014, and before January 1, 2015.
-The Legislature finds and declares that the amendments made by this act and the retroactive application contained in the preceding sentence are necessary for the public purpose of conforming state law to the amendments to the Internal Revenue Code as made by the Tax Increase Prevention Act of 2014 (Public Law 113-295), thereby preventing undue hardship to taxpayers whose qualified principal residence indebtedness was discharged on and after January 1, 2014, and before January 1, 2015, and do not constitute a gift of public funds within the meaning of Section 6 of Article XVI of the California Constitution. - SEC.
-3. The amendments made by this act that conform to the amendments made by Section 151 of the Protecting Americans from Tax Hikes Act of 2015 (Public Law 114-113) to Section 108 of the Internal Revenue Code, apply to qualified principal residence indebtedness that is discharged on and after January 1, 2015, and before January 1, 2017.
-The Legislature finds and declares that the amendments made by this act and the retroactive application contained in the preceding sentence regarding debt discharged before January 1, 2016, are necessary for the public purpose of conforming state law to the amendments to the Internal Revenue Code as made by the Protecting Americans from Tax Hikes Act of 2015 (Public Law 114-113), thereby preventing undue hardship to taxpayers whose qualified principal residence indebtedness was discharged on and after January 1, 2015, and before January 1, 3 2016, and do not constitute a gift of public funds within the meaning of Section 6 of Article XVI of the California Constitution.
-4 5 SEC.
-4. This act is an urgency statute necessary for the immediate preservation of the public peace, health, or safety within 6 the meaning of Article IV of the Constitution and shall go into 7 8 immediate effect.
-The facts constituting the necessity are: 9 In order to provide tax relief to distressed homeowners at the earliest possible time, it is necessary that this act take effect 10 11 immediately.
+- (e) (1) The amendments made by Section 151 of the federal Protecting Americans from Tax Hikes Act of 2015-(Public (Division Q of Public Law 114-113) to Section 108 of the Internal Revenue-Code Code, relating to income from discharge of indebtedness, shall apply. - (2) Notwithstanding any other law, no penalties or interest shall be due with respect to the discharge of qualified principal residence indebtedness during the 2015 taxable year, regardless of whether the taxpayer reports the discharge on his or her income tax return for the 2015 taxable year. - SEC.
+2. (a) The amendments made by this act that conform to the amendments made by Section 102 of the federal Tax Increase Prevention Act of 2014 (Public Law 113-295) to Section 108 of the Internal Revenue Code, relating to income from discharge of indebtedness, apply to qualified principal residence indebtedness that is discharged on and after January 1, 2014, and before January 1, 2015.
+The - (b) The Legislature finds and declares that the amendments made by this act and the retroactive application contained in the preceding sentence are necessary for the public purpose of conforming state law to the amendments to the Internal Revenue Code as made by the federal Tax Increase Prevention Act of 2014 (Public Law 113-295), thereby preventing undue hardship to taxpayers whose qualified principal residence indebtedness was discharged on and after January 1, 2014, and before January 1, 2015, and do not constitute a gift of public funds within the meaning of Section 6 of Article XVI of the California Constitution.
+SEC.
+3. (a) The amendments made by this act that conform to the amendments made by Section 151 of the federal Protecting Americans from Tax Hikes Act of 2015-(Public (Division Q of Public Law 114-113) to Section 108 of the Internal Revenue Code, relating to income from discharge of indebtedness, apply to qualified principal residence indebtedness that is discharged on and after January 1, 2015, and before January 1, 2017.
+The 2017, except for an discharge of qualified principal residence indebtedness that is subject to an arrangement that is entered into and evidenced in writing before January 1, 2017, in which case the amendments made by this act to conform to the amendments made by Section 151 of the Protecting Americans from Tax Hikes Act of 2015 (Divisions O of Public Law 114-113) apply to principal residence indebtedness that is discharged after January 1, 2017.